francoispqt/onelog/README.md

 ## Levels

 Levels are ints mapped to a string.
-The logger will check if level is enabled with a very efficient bitwise &, which makes onelog the fastest when running disabled logging with 0 allocs and merely 1ns/op.
+The logger will check if level is enabled with an efficient bitwise &(AND), if disabled, it returns right away which makes onelog the fastest when running disabled logging with 0 allocs and less than 1ns/op.
 See benchmarks.

 When creating a logger you must use the `|` operator with different levels to toggle bytes.